 How Do I Get an FBAC Workshop Ordered for Myself and My Children?

 Each case involving parental alienation or child psychological maltreatment is different so there are many pathways to an FBAC workshop.
 The FBAC workshop may not be suitable in all cases.

-The FBAC workshop and the ACP is typically introduced AFTER the court has determined that the best interests of a child in having a relationship with a targeted parent is best served by placing the child in the sole parental responsibility and care of the targeted parent.
+The FBAC workshop and the ACP are typically introduced AFTER the court has determined that the best interests of a child are in having a relationship with a targeted parent that is best served by placing the child in the sole parental responsibility and care of the targeted parent.